memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.simple_cycles.md

 **Returns**

 A list of elementary cycles in the graph.
-    Each cycle is represented by a list of nodes along the cycle.
+    Each cycle is represented by a list of nodes in the cycle.